MokshK1127/The-React-Quiz/README.md

 9]Progress Tracking: The quiz tracks the user’s progress, showing the current question number, the total number of questions, and the points earned so far.

 10]Responsive UI Components: Components like Header, Main, Footer, Progress, and others are designed to be reusable and responsive.

+Viewing the Application:

+You can view the application on this **[https://mokshk1127.github.io/The-React-Quiz/](https://mokshk1127.github.io/The-React-Quiz/)**
+ .
+To fetch the quiz questions correctly, ensure you run npm run server locally on your machine before accessing the quiz.